sagodev/fragua/README.md

 # Fragua

-Fragua is a lightweight Python framework designed to **design, test, and validate ETL pipelines and functions** in a controlled, in-memory environment.
+Fragua is a lightweight Python framework designed to **design, validate, and reason about ETL logic** in a fully controlled, in-memory environment.

-It provides a minimal execution model where ETL functions can be registered, composed, executed in sequence, and their intermediate or final results inspected — without schedulers, persistence layers, or external infrastructure.
+It provides a minimal and explicit execution model where ETL functions are registered, composed, executed sequentially, and inspected — **without schedulers, persistence layers, or external infrastructure**.

-Fragua is intentionally simple and explicit by design.
+Fragua is intentionally simple.
+Its goal is clarity over completeness.

 ---

 ## Purpose

-Fragua exists to answer a small set of focused questions:
+Fragua exists to answer a small, focused set of questions:

 > *Does this ETL function behave as expected?*
 > *Does this sequence of ETL steps produce the correct result?*

-It is not a workflow orchestrator or a production ETL engine.
+It is **not** a workflow orchestrator nor a production-grade ETL engine.
-It is a **developer-oriented tool** for modeling, validating, and experimenting with ETL logic.
+Fragua is a **developer-oriented framework** for modeling, validating, and experimenting with ETL logic during development.

 ---

-## Core Concepts
+## Core Model

-Fragua is composed of a small set of orthogonal components.
+Fragua is built around a small set of orthogonal, loosely coupled components.

 ### 1. FraguaSet

-A `FraguaSet` is a **namespace for ETL functions**.
+A `FraguaSet` is a **logical namespace for functions**.

 * Stores named callables
+* Groups functions by purpose (e.g. `extract`, `transform`, `load`, `utility`)
-* No execution logic
+* Contains no execution logic
-* No awareness of pipelines or data
+* Has no knowledge of pipelines or data

-Typical sets are: `extract`, `transform`, `load`.
+Sets are created explicitly and only when needed.

 ---

 ### 2. FraguaRegistry

-The registry is a **function index**.
+The registry is a **lookup and organization layer**.

 * Holds multiple `FraguaSet` instances
-* Resolves functions by name
+* Resolves functions by `(set_name, function_name)`
-* Performs no execution
+* Does not execute anything

+The registry enables flexible function categorization without hardcoded assumptions.

 ---

-### 3. FraguaAgent
+### 3. FraguaStep

-The agent is a **pure executor**.
+A `FraguaStep` represents a **single declarative execution unit**.

-* Receives a pipeline
+* References a function by name (resolved at runtime)
-* Executes steps sequentially
-* Returns execution results
+* Declares execution parameters

-The agent contains no domain logic and no state.
+* Optionally consumes the output of a previous step
+* Stores its result under a logical key (`save_as`)

+A step defines *what should happen*, not *how it happens*.

 ---

 ### 4. FraguaPipeline

-The pipeline represents an **ordered execution plan**.
+A pipeline is an **ordered execution plan**.

 * Defines a sequence of `FraguaStep`
 * Preserves execution order
-* Declarative only (no execution logic)
+* Contains no execution logic

-A pipeline is executed by an agent at runtime.
+Pipelines are pure definitions executed by an agent at runtime.

 ---

-### 5. FraguaStep
+### 5. FraguaAgent

-A step represents a **single unit of execution**.

-* References a registered function
-* Declares parameters
-* Optionally consumes the output of a previous step
+The agent is a **stateless execution primitive**.

-* Stores its result under a logical key (`save_as`)
+* Receives a pipeline

-A step describes *what* to execute, not *how*.
+* Resolves step functions via the registry
+* Executes steps sequentially
+* Produces execution results

+The agent contains no domain logic and holds no state between runs.

 ---